top of page

 April thru May: Wednesday to Sunday 10-5

-June thru October: Daily 9-6
+June through October: Daily 9-6

-November thru March: Friday to Sunday 10-4
+November through March: Friday to Sunday 10-4

-The Barr family runs the winery and distillery and produces award winning Chardonnays and Pinot Noir but their red wines take center stage.
-You will love the Cabernet Sauvignon, Tempranillo, Sangiovese, Barbera, specialty blends and more.
-Sample vodkas distilled 100% from cherries or grapes, delicious brandies from apples or grapes as well as other specialty spirits and cocktails, or a beer wine hybrid.
-They are also family friendly.
+The Barr family runs the winery and distillery and produces award-winning Chardonnays and Pinot Noir, but their red wines take center stage.
+You will love the Cabernet Sauvignon, Tempranillo, Sangiovese, Barbera, specialty blends, and more.
+Sample vodkas distilled 100% from cherries or grapes, delicious brandies from apples or grapes, as well as other specialty spirits and cocktails, or a beer-wine hybrid.
+They are also family-friendly.

 541-716-0140